songz/cordova-plugin-opentok/README.md

 2. Install OpenTok plugin into your app:
 `cd my-app`
 `cordova plugin add path/to/Opentok's/CordovaPlugin/that/you/cloned`
 > Plugin already exists?
-To remove OpenTokPlugin: `cordova plugin remove com.tokbox.opentok.phonegap.OpenTokPlugin`
+To remove OpenTokPlugin: `cordova plugin remove com.tokbox.opentok.cordova.OpenTokPlugin`

 3a.
 For **Android Apps**, add Android platform into your cordova app `cordova platform add android`